-Getting Rid of Negative Voices In Our Heads26 comments
+Getting Rid of Negative Voices In Our Heads32 comments

 Negative voices plague our minds and all too often we mistake them for “truths.”
 Sometimes self help coaches tell us that “feeling good is a choice,” which doesn’t make sense in this state of mind.
 If what we think is an unmistakable truth, how do we have choices?
 Truth is definitive, there is only one option.

-You are stupid.
-You are ugly.
+You are stupid and ugly.
 You will never amount to anything.
-You’re fat.
+And you’re fat.

 If we believed these, there would be no hope to be any different.
 We can conclude that we are and will always be a failure at life.